Is Priceline Car Rental Legit? (Honest Review 2026)

 2. Wide Selection

-Priceline partners with major players like Avis, Hertz, Enterprise, and Budget, as well as smaller companies like Thrifty and Turo.
-This means you get a huge range of cars to choose from—everything from economy sedans to SUVs and luxury vehicles.
+Priceline partners with major agencies including Avis, Hertz, Enterprise, Budget, Alamo, National, Sixt, Dollar, Thrifty, and Turo.
+This means a wide range of cars from economy sedans to SUVs and luxury vehicles across thousands of locations worldwide.

 3. Easy-to-Use Platform